Biodiversity and Ecosystem Sciences

 ![]() |

-Principal Investigator: Simon Queenborough, Musser Director, Yale Tropical Resources Institute & Senior Lecturer & Research Scientist, Yale School of the Environment Project Description: The coexistence of hundreds of sympatric species within tropical forests remains an unsolved problem.
+Principal Investigator: Simon Queenborough, Musser Director, Yale Tropical Resources Institute; Senior Lecturer & Research Scientist, Yale School of the Environment Project Description: The coexistence of hundreds of sympatric species within tropical forests remains an unsolved problem.
 Most studies have focused on trees.
 However, fitness (the net integrated result of growth, survival, and reproduction across its entire life cycle) is hard to estimate for such long-lived organisms.
 In contrast, most herbaceous plants complete their life cycle in much less time.
 Thus, estimating the direct effects of factors driving population growth rates and fitness (rather than proxies such as growth or mortality) is much more tractable.
 This project will monitor the distribution and population dynamics of a suite of herbaceous understory plant species over two years throughout a large environmentally variable 25-ha forest plot.
 We will link variation in local abiotic (topographic habitat, soil nutrients, water, and light availability) and biotic (local conspecific and heterospecific herb density, and local tree neighborhood) factors with functional trait data (seed size, specific leaf area and size) to (i) determine variation in population growth rates and (ii) to address the relative importance of spatiotemporal variation in these factors for mechanisms of coexistence and patterns of diversity. |